 When we are faced with a large pile of graduate CVs it can be tricky to work out which are worth a call.
 Below are some tips on what we find useful to look for which should help you speed up this process.

-Any job that offers sales experience – retail included – can be a useful indication that someone is suited to recruitment; this is especially true for commission-only jobs.
+Any job that offers sales experience – retail included – can be a useful indication that someone knows what it takes to keep a business running from a revenue generation perspective.